 - These AED units should be designed for usage on both adults and children.

 - Usage of these emergency devices should be limited to during school activities and when on school property.

 - Individuals who attempt to use an AED for emergency care are not civilly liable for resulting damages unless the acts were based on gross negligence or knowingly harmful.

 Colorado laws seek to offer immunity in situations where actions of “a good Samaritan” are needed.
 Unfortunately, many accidents are caused by reckless or negligent actions of an individual, which are certainly not shielded from immunity.
-If you have been injured due to the careless actions of another individual, we will seek justice on your behalf to compensate for your afflictions.
+If you have been injured due to the careless actions of another individual, our Denver personal injury attorneys will seek justice on your behalf to compensate for your afflictions.
 Contact The Law Firm of Jeremy Rosenthal for a consultation today at (303) 825-2223.